mehulagg/gitlab/doc/api/README.md

 For a list of the available resources and their endpoints, see [API resources](api_resources.md).

+For an introduction and basic steps for making an API call, here is a [video](https://youtu.be/0LsMC3ZiXkA).

 ## SCIM **(PREMIUM SAAS)**

 GitLab provides an [SCIM API](scim.md) that both implements